pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

            demo-pingfederate-engine   <none>   demo-pingfederate-engine.ping-local.com   localhost   80, 443   5m23s
            ```

+        !!! error "Address must be localhost"
+            If the ingress controller is working properly, the ingress definitions will all report the ADDRESS column as `localhost` as shown above.
+If you do not see this entry, then you will not be able to access the services later.
+This problem is due to a known error with Docker Desktop and the embedded virtual machine (VM) used on the Mac and Windows platform in combination with the ingress controller.
+To correct the problem, uninstall the chart as instructed at the bottom of this page and restart Docker Desktop.
+Afterward, you can re-run the helm command to install the Ping products as instructed above.
+The [issue appears to be related to a stale networking configuration](https://github.com/kubernetes/ingress-nginx/issues/7686) under the covers of Docker Desktop.

            * To see everything tied to the helm release run `kubectl get all --selector=app.kubernetes.io/instance=demo`:

            ```text